ericwbailey/ericwbailey.website/source/published/dont-use-custom-css-scrollbars.md

 However, [cognitive accessibility concerns are some of the most prevalent](https://data.census.gov/cedsci/table?q=disability+&tid=ACSST1Y2019.S1810).
 We should not be quick to dismiss them, even if the access issues their considerations present can’t be neatly detected by automatic accessibility scanners.

 When you modify your scrollbar’s visuals, you’re breaking [external consistency](https://inclusivedesignprinciples.org/#be-consistent).
-It now no longer looks like any other scrollbar on your device, as well as any other website or web app on the internet.
+It now no longer looks like any other scrollbar on a person's device, as well as any other website or web app on the internet.

 Digital literacy is also a spectrum.
 When digital things don’t [look or behave the way they are expected to](https://adrianroselli.com/2019/01/baseline-rules-for-scrollbar-usability.html), people tend to internalize it as a personal failure—they broke something, they’ve been hacked, they’re being spied on, etc.